FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/third-party-CA_node_deployment.md

    https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/certificate_list.html#id2

-Note: During the test, the node private key and the request certificate file are managed uniformly, but in the production environment, the node private key should be generated by the administrator of each institution and submitted to the CA, and the private key should be retained separately.。
+Note: During the test, the node private key and the request certificate file are managed uniformly, but in the production environment, the node private key should be generated by the administrator of each institution and submitted to the CA, and the private key should be retained separately。

 ### Foundation Certificate Preparation

 ##### Generate the base node private key and node certificate request file

-Use the openssl tool to generate the corresponding node private key and node certificate request file, as well as the corresponding node.nodeid (nodeid is the hexadecimal representation of the public key).。(Note: The node.key in the node.nodeid generated in the fourth step of each node is modified by the cert _ IP _ port.key of the corresponding node.
+Use the openssl tool to generate the corresponding node private key and node certificate request file, as well as the corresponding node.nodeid (nodeid is the hexadecimal representation of the public key)。(Note: The node.key in the node.nodeid generated in the fourth step of each node is modified by the cert _ IP _ port.key of the corresponding node.
 This operation is required by the underlying layer。）

-- Production node 1 node _ 118.25.208.8 _ 30300 Related Files
+- Production node 1 node _ 118.25.208.8 _ 30300 related files

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5545.PNG)

-- Production node 2 node _ 118.25.208.8 _ 30301 Related Files
+- Production node 2 node _ 118.25.208.8 _ 30301 related files

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5546.PNG)

-- Production node 3 node _ 132.232.115.126 _ 30300 Related Files
+- Production node 3 node _ 132.232.115.126 _ 30300 related files

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5547.PNG)

-- Production node 4 node _ 132.232.115.126 _ 30301 Related Files
+- Production Node 4 node _ 132.232.115.126 _ 30301 Related Files

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5548.PNG)

 (FISCO BCOS V2.5 version, using the private key and EC secp 256k1 curve algorithm)。

-### The CA side issues the node certificate.
+### The CA side issues the node certificate

-Submit the node.csr file of each node to the CA. The CA returns a CA.crt certificate as a chain certificate and four node certificates in pem format.。(Note: In FISCO BCOS, the CA returns the certificate in the following mode: root-> node -issuer: the content of the issuer certificate is mixed in the node certificate.。）
+Submit the node.csr file of each node to the CA. The CA returns a CA.crt certificate as a chain certificate and four node certificates in pem format。(Note: In FISCO BCOS, the CA returns the certificate in the following mode: root-> node-issuer: the content of the issuer certificate is mixed in the node certificate。）

 ### building chain

-- Step 1: Download the domestic image, cd ~ / & & git clone https://gitee.com/FISCO-BCOS/generator.git
+-step 1: Download the domestic image, cd ~ / & & git clone https://gitee.com/FISCO-BCOS/generator.git

-- Step 2: Complete the installation, cd ~ / generator & & bash. / scripts / install.sh complete the installation, if the output usage: generator xxx, the installation is successful
+-step 2: Complete the installation, cd ~ / generator & & bash. / scripts / install.sh complete the installation, if the output usage: generator xxx, the installation is successful

-- Step 3: Get the node binary and pull the latest fisco-bcos binary file to meta (domestic cdn), if FISCO output-BCOS Version : x.x.x-x indicates success.
+-step 3: Obtain the node binary, pull the latest fisco-bcos binary file to meta (domestic cdn), if FISCO-BCOS Version is output: x.x.x-x, it means success

-- Step 4: Agency Assignment
+-step 4: Agency Assignment

-  118.25.208.8 is selected as Institution A, and Institution A is responsible for the generation of the Genesis block.
+  118.25.208.8 is selected as Institution A, and Institution A is responsible for the generation of the Genesis block

   Select 132.232.115.126 as institution B

-- Step 5: Use the CA.crt certificate provided by the CA as the chain certificate
+-step 5: The CA provides the CA.crt certificate as a chain certificate

   Manually create the dir _ chain _ ca directory in the directory of organization A and place CA.crt in the dir _ chain _ ca directory

-- Step 6: Perform node certificate migration in the meta directories of institution A and institution B
+-step 6: Perform node certificate migration in the meta directory of institution A and institution B

   In the meta directory, manually create the corresponding node directory, where institution A is node _ 118.25.208.8 _ 30300 and node _ 118.25.208.8 _ 30301, and institution B is node _ 132.232.115.126 _ 30300 and node _ 132.232.115.126 _ 30301

-  Each directory needs to store the corresponding node certificate, node private key and node Id, and distribute the node certificate generated by the CA, as well as the initially prepared node id, node private key and other files to the corresponding node directory, as shown in the figure.
+  Each directory needs to store the corresponding node certificate, node private key and node Id, and distribute the node certificate generated by the CA, as well as the initially prepared node id, node private key and other files to the corresponding node directory, as shown in the figure

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5549.PNG)

-- Step 7: Institution A collects all node certificates
+-step 7: Institution A collects all node certificates

-  In the meta directory of institution A, collect the corresponding node certificates for subsequent generation of genesis blocks.。As shown in the figure:
+  In the meta directory of institution A, collect the corresponding node certificates for subsequent generation of genesis blocks。As shown in the figure:

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5550.PNG)

-- Step 8: Manually configure institution A to modify group _ genesis.ini in the conf folder to generate a genesis block
+-step 8: Manually configure organization A to modify group _ genesis.ini in the conf folder to generate a genesis block

-- Step 9: Modify node _ deployment.ini in the conf directory of organization A and organization B；Where p2p address is the external network address, rpc, channel address is the internal network address
+-step 9: Modify node _ deployment.ini in the conf directory of organization A and organization B；Where p2p address is the external network address, rpc, channel address is the internal network address

-- Step 10: Manually create the peers.txt file in the organization meta directory
+-step 10: Manually create the peers.txt file in the institution meta directory

   Create peers.txt and peersB.txt in institution A, and create peers.txt and peersA.txt in institution B. Take institution A as an example, the content of peers.txt is as follows:

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5551.PNG)

-- Step 11: Generate nodes in mechanism A and mechanism B, and execute commands in the generator of mechanism A. / generator--build _ install _ package. / meta / peersB.txt. / nodeA Generates the corresponding node of organization A；Execute the command in the generator of institution B. / generator--build _ install _ package. / meta / peersA.txt. / nodeB Generates the corresponding node of organization B
+-step 11: Generate nodes in organization A and organization B, and execute the command in the generator of organization A. / generator--build _ install _ package. / meta / peersB.txt. / nodeA Generate the corresponding node of organization A；Execute the command in the generator of institution B. / generator --build _ install _ package. / meta / peersA.txt. / nodeB Generate the corresponding node of institution B
-- step 12: Nodes running two agencies: bash. / nodeA / start _ all.sh and bash. / nodeB / start _ all.sh；The consensus state is normal as shown in the figure:
+-step 12: Node running two agencies: bash. / nodeA / start _ all.sh and bash. / nodeB / start _ all.sh；The consensus state is normal as shown in the figure:

 ![](../../../../images/articles/third-party-CA_node_deployment/IMG_5552.PNG)

-- Step 13: Console deployment and contract deployment testing
+-step 13: Console deployment and contract deployment test

-  Compare the console operation results corresponding to agency A and agency B, and the data is consistent to ensure that the consensus is normal.
+  Compare the console operation results corresponding to agency A and agency B, and the data is consistent to ensure that the consensus is normal

-- Step 14: Configure the whitelist in the config.ini of the corresponding node
+-step 14: Configure the whitelist in the config.ini of the corresponding node

-So far, we have completed the transformation of the third-party CA certificate combined with the deployment of the underlying node.。From the process point of view, mainly in the chain certificate--> Agency Certificate--> The node certificate generation process has changed, and the peers.txt file and node directory need to be manually created in the meta directory.。
+So far, we have completed the transformation of the third-party CA certificate combined with the deployment of the underlying node。From the process point of view, mainly in the chain certificate->Authority Certificate-->The node certificate generation process has changed, and the peers.txt file and node directory need to be manually created in the meta directory。

 ## Join the FISCO BCOS Open Source Community

-Speaking of my bond with the FISCO BCOS open source community also stems from the CA certificate, in a government-enterprise project docking, the owner requires the bottom of the blockchain to adapt to the national secret, and use the CA certificate specified by the owner.。
+Speaking of my bond with the FISCO BCOS open source community also stems from the CA certificate, in a government-enterprise project docking, the owner requires the bottom of the blockchain to adapt to the national secret, and use the CA certificate specified by the owner。

-In the early days, our team used the bottom layer of other blockchains, which could not be directly adapted to the national secret, and the transformation was difficult, long and costly.；Considering that many subsequent domestic projects will involve the adaptation of national secrets and CA transformation, we urgently need a complete set of blockchain underlying to support the above needs.。Through the introduction of friends in the circle, I learned about FISCO BCOS, and finally chose FISCO BCOS after in-depth technical research and feasibility analysis.。
+In the early days, our team used the bottom layer of other blockchains, which could not be directly adapted to the national secret, and the transformation was difficult, long and costly；Considering that many subsequent domestic projects will involve the adaptation of national secrets and CA transformation, we urgently need a complete set of blockchain underlying to support the above needs。Through the introduction of friends in the circle, I learned about FISCO BCOS, and finally chose FISCO BCOS after in-depth technical research and feasibility analysis。

 FISCO BCOS open source community has created an atmosphere of open communication, welcome everyone in the community to discuss with me。